 Reporting Services report server

-THIS TOPIC APPLIES TO: SQL Server Reporting Services (2016 and later) SharePoint Power BI Report Server
+APPLIES TO: SQL Server Reporting Services (2016 and later) SharePoint Power BI Report Server

 For content related to previous versions of SQL Server Reporting Services, see SQL Server Reporting Services 2014.